scoheb/release-service-catalog/pipelines/managed/fbc-release/README.md

 | taskGitRevision                 | The revision in the taskGitUrl repo to be used                                                                                             | No       | -                                                         |

 ## Changes in 4.8.0
+* Pass taskGitUrl and taskGitRevision to extract-index-image task
 * Pass taskGitUrl and taskGitRevision to get-ocp-version task

 ## Changes in 4.7.0